shawntmeyer/AVDClientKiosk/README.md

 2. A supported version of Windows 10 (Education, Enterprise, Enterprise LTSC, IoT Enterprise, IoT Enterprise LTSC) or Windows 11 22H2 (Build Number 22621) and later (Education, Enterprise, IoT Enterprise) or Windows 11 Enterprise LTSC 2024 or Windows 11 IoT Enteprise LTSC 2024.
 > [!WARNING]
 > This solution does not support Windows 11 21H2!
+3. For the direct logon scenario (the 'Autologon' switch is not used), when desiring to support Smart Card authentication without Yubikeys (the 'Yubikey' switch is not used), you must set the 'Smart Card Policy Service' to start automatically in order to track smart card logon events and lock the workstation when the smart card is removed.

 ## User Interface and Behavior